lk16/dotfiles/howto/direnv.md

 * Be sure to reload your shell config (for bash run `. ~/.bashrc`)

 ### Usage with poetry
-Follow these steps in the repo root of your poetry project
+Setup config for poetry with direnv:
 * Save [this file](../dotfiles/direnv/rc.sh) in `.direnvrc` in your homefolder

+Setup inside for your poetry project, run from the repo root.
-* Create a file `.envrc` containing the text `layout_poetry`
+* Create a file `.envrc` in your poetry project root containing the text `layout_poetry`
 * Run `direnv allow`
-* Your poetry environment will activate when entering your repo project.
-You will never have to type `poetry shell` again!
+* Your poetry environment will activate when entering your repo project and deactivate when you leave.
+* You will never have to type `poetry shell` again!